Photo: Geoff Livingston/Getty Images

 Many 2020 candidates have been flirting with the idea of expanding the Supreme Court, while others have fully rejected the idea.

-Who supports court packing:
+Who is open to court packing:

-Sen. Elizabeth Warren (D-Mass.): Warren said the focus on the Supreme Court should be to reform it and depoliticize it, reports Politico.
+Sen. Elizabeth Warren (D-Mass.): Warren said the focus on the Supreme Court should be to reform and depoliticize it, reports Politico.
 She is open to expanding the Supreme Court.

 Who opposes court packing:

 Sen. Bernie Sanders (I-Vt.): Sanders is against court packing, but believes in imposing term limits, reports Reuters.
-He said "My worry is that the next time the Republicans are in power they will do the same thing."
+He said, "My worry is that the next time the Republicans are in power they will do the same thing."

-Julian Castro: He told the Washington Post he is open to reforming the Supreme Court, but not adding more justices.
+Former HUD Secretary Julián Castro told the Washington Post he is open to reforming the Supreme Court, but not adding more justices.